jlmuldoon/air-photo-index/digitizing_air_photo_footprints.md

 ## Getting Started:
 ### Start with the Issues Tracker
-1. In the Issues section of the Air Photo Index project GitHub page, you should find an Issue for each AVA.
+1. In the Issues section of the Air Photo Index project GitHub page, you should find an Issue for each photo set (identified by the call number).
 All photo sets in need of digitizing have an issue open on the github repository.
 The issues are closed for photo set as they are finished.
 Photo sets are given labels to indicate their status.
 Open issues labeled as "In Progress" are currently being digitized by a contributor.
 Choose a photo set to work on that does not have an "In Progress" label.
-2. Write a comment for your chosen AVA that you are working on the boundary.
-Michele will Add the "In Progress" label to the Issue for the AVA you've chosen to work on.
+2. Write a comment for your chosen photoset that you are working on the boundary.
+Michele will Add the "In Progress" label to the Issue for the set you've chosen to work on.
 (Depending on your permissions, you may be able to add the label yourself.)
 3. Add additional comments if any issues or questions arise about this particular photo set.
 The issues section is a great place to track problems and solutions as the arrise.